blobleet/blobleet/README.md

 - 👋 Hi, I’m @blobleet
 - 👀 I’m interested in video game and app development
-- 🌱 I’m currently learning java and python and all kinds of other comp sci related subjects
+- 🌱 I’m currently learning android and python and all kinds of other comp sci related subjects

 <!---
 blobleet/blobleet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.